Joshua vs Ngannou undercard line-up: Who else is fighting?

 Johnny Fisher on his history degree, ‘Bosh’, and sparring Joe Joyce in Vegas

-Anthony Joshua and Francis Ngannou will clash in a huge main event this weekend, but they won’t be the only heavyweights to square off in Riyadh.
+Anthony Joshua and Francis Ngannou will clash in a huge main event tonight, but they won’t be the only heavyweights to square off in Riyadh.

 Before Joshua and Ngannou collide, Joseph Parker will challenge Zhilei Zhang for the WBO interim title.